telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-disableCustomNotifications**.
 Disabled NGSIv2 custom notifications.
 In particular:
     * `httpCustom` is interpreted as `http`, i.e. all sub-fields except `url` are ignored
     * No `${...}` macro substitution is performed.
+-   **-logToScreen**.
+To make the broker send traces to standard out (stdout) as well as to the log file.
+-   **-logForHumans**.
+To make the traces to standard out formated for humans (note that the traces in the log file are not affected)